 - LinkedIn has a whole host of tools meant to increase your social lead generation.
 From the LinkedIn Widget to sending Sponsored InMail, LinkedIn has a tremendous number of really excellent tools for B2B Lead Gen.

 Next week, we'll discuss how to measure the success of your campaign and what sort of listening tools you can use to monitor your social pulse.
-Until then, for more great lead generation information, consider watching Kylon Gustin's whiteboard series on crafting the most effective digital marketing plan you can.

 What tools do you think would most effectively reach your audience?
 Have you tried implementing any lead generation programs using social networks?
 Let us know in the comments.